 Homo luzonensis Discovery – What Does it Mean for Anthropology Research?

-The human race’s history and ancestry is an exciting but complicated affair, with various subspecies and variants that current humans share ancestral ties with.
-In 2019, a new branch of the human ancestral tree was discovered in a far-off cave in the Philippines.
+The human race’s history and ancestry is an exciting but complicated affair.
+Various subspecies and variants share ancestral ties with current humans.
+In 2019, a new branch of the human ancestral tree was discovered in a cave in the Philippines.
 The first evidence of this hominid species was initially found in 2007 in Callao Cave, situated on Luzon’s Filipino island.
 Dating methods showed that the evidence was 67000 years old.

 Context of this Species